EECS150/fpga_project_sp23/tips/fpga_checkout.md

 Note that the COM number and the device manager configuration may change every time you connect it.
 Remember to make sure it is configured properly in device manager.

+## Loading Software onto FPGA
-Moreover, in order to send the hex file to your FPGA, programmed with the BIOS program, you need to run the `hex_to_serial` python script in windows terminals e.g. Command Prompt or PowerShell.
+To load and execute software on your FPGA, run the `hex_to_serial` python script in terminal (Command Prompt or PowerShell for Windows).
+You need to install `pyserial` to run this script, so run `sudo pip3 install pyserial`.

-Edit the COM number in the script and execute it.
+If you are using Windows, edit the COM number in the script before running it.

 The hex files should be compiled with RISC-V compilers.
 Probably the easiest way is compile them in the instructional server and get the copy on your machine (use `scp` to copy the files).
-Make sure you close the PuTTy session with FPGA before running the script.
+Make sure you close the screen (PuTTy) session with PMOD before running the script.
-You should open it after running the script, and type the jump instruction to start executing the loaded hex file.
+You should reopen it after running the script, and type the jump instruction to start execution.
+You might need `sudo` when running the script.